Rini23Laha/N26_data_task_10_2022/README.md

 How i can verify if the ooutput is correct ?

 In the output_expected/{task.csv} i have added the output which i have received after running the code please do reverify them.

+Note: - "This is my first time using Docker, but I wanted to get familiar with containerization and its role in modern software development.
+I took the initiative to research online resources, set up Docker on my own, and worked through various tutorials to understand the concepts and functionality.
+During this process, I made sure to address any issues I encountered by troubleshooting them on my own and refining my understanding.
+While I’m still growing in this area, I’m excited to leverage Docker in real-world projects and continue learning through hands-on experience."